-- (c) The Bank may grant approval for an application received under subparagraph (a) where the credit union has demonstrated and the Bank is satisfied that the granting of such approval is: - (i) consistent with the adequate protection of the savings of members; and - (ii) effective and proportionate, having regard to the nature, scale and complexity of the credit union. - (d) For the purpose of subparagraph (c) the Bank shall consider the following: - (i) the total realised reserve position of the credit union; - (ii) the asset size of the credit union, by reference to its total assets; and - (iii) such other matters that the Bank may specify from time to time.

-Approval for additional savings

-- 37. (1) A credit union may apply to the Bank for approval to increase individual member total savings in excess of €100,000. - (2) For the purpose of paragraph (1), an application shall be submitted in writing to the Bank and contain such information as the Bank may specify from time to time. - (3) The Bank may grant approval for an application received under paragraph (1) where the credit union has a minimum total asset size of €100,000,000 and has demonstrated and the Bank is satisfied that the granting of such approval is: - (a) consistent with the adequate protection of the savings of members; and - (b) effective and proportionate, having regard to the nature, scale and complexity of the credit union. - (4) For the purpose of paragraph (3) the Bank shall consider the following: - (a) the total realised reserve position of the credit union; and
+Saving gs Publication Date: September 2024 (c) The Bank may grant approval for an application received under subparagraph (a) where the credit union has demonstrated and the Bank is satisfied that the granting of such approval is: (i) consistent with the adequate protection of the savings of members; and (ii) effective and proportionate, having regard to the nature, scale and complexity of the credit union. (d) For the purpose of subparagraph (c) the Bank shall consider the following: (i) the total realised reserve position of the credit union; (ii) the asset size of the credit union, by reference to its total assets; and (iii) such other matters that the Bank may specify from time to time. Арр roval for a additional savings 37.
+(1) redit union may apply to the Bank for approval to increase individual nber total savings in excess of $\leq 100,000$.
+(2) to th For the purpose of paragraph (1), an application shall be submitted in writing to the Bank and contain such information as the Bank may specify from time to time.
+(3) The Bank may grant approval for an application received under paragraph (1) where the credit union has a minimum total asset size of $\leq 100,000,000$ and has demonstrated and the Bank is satisfied that the granting of such approval is: (a) consistent with the adequate protection of the savings of members; and (b) effective and proportionate, having regard to the nature, scale and complexity of the credit union.
+(4) For the purpose of paragraph (3) the Bank shall consider the following: he purpose of paragraph (3) the Bank shall consider the following: (a) the total realised reserve position of the credit union; and